 What are the most typical rocks currently being erupted from Kilauea's East Rift Zone?
 What is the general compositional category of the eruptive materials at Kilauea?

-Kilauea is a basaltic sheild volcano, erupting a type of basalt
+Kilauea is a basaltic shield volcano, erupting a type of basalt

 known as tholeiite.
 This type of lava is the dominant extrusive

-during the sheild building (the main stage) of hawaiian volcanism
+during the shield building (the main stage) of hawaiian volcanism

 and is the dominant basalt type erupted on Earth.
 Mid-Ocean Ridge

 basalts formed at oceanic spreading centers are greater than 95%

 tholeiitic in composition.
 Another rarer basalt type, alkali basalt,